 Large & Long Haired

-There’s a few dogs that carry longer white coats, and are larger in stature.
+There are a few dogs that carry longer white coats and are larger in stature.
 These pups will be sure to bring frequent trips to the groomer, and you’ll want to make sure you de-shed them regularly.
 As with all dog breeds on this list, these canines also have their own personalities and temperaments.

-Depending on the size yard, and size of your home, you may or may not be equipped to properly deal with both the size and hair of these pups.
+Depending on the of your home and yard, you may or may not be equipped to properly deal with both the size and hair of these pups.
 With that being said, grooming regularly can help keep shedding down and make life much easier.
 While these pups are dark clothing’s worst enemy, they still may be a great fit for your family.
+An investment in lint rollers is a very good idea.

 The Komondor looks like a mop!
 This breed may look interesting, but this white dog breed comes with some heavy responsibilities.
 The Komondor was bred to guard livestock, and they are highly protective of their family.